viskuitweb/mouse-click-highlight/README.md

 Then after some timeout the "div" is deleted.
 This "divs" need to have individual ids to do so.

 You can add it style and animations to make it look and feel better.

   ## v2

-Started playing with the animations and make look smoother.
+  Started playing with the animations and make it look smoother.
 I think it would work better with a modified pointer with a simple circle shape.

     ### Problems

     If spammed, at some point it doesn't show the hightlights anymore.
 It gets back to normal after a short while

 Any tips are welcome